 IMITAZ DHARKER GUEST CURATOR ON POETRY PLEASE

-Imtiaz Dharker is the guest curator for Radio 4’s Poetry Please on 22 July.
+Imtiaz Dharker was the guest curator for Radio 4’s Poetry Please on 22 July.

 'Roger McGough is joined by Imtiaz Dharker, with a selection of her favourite poems from the Poetry Please archive of listeners' requests.
-This week her choices include requests from some special listeners with whom she was on tour recently, Carol Ann Duffy and Jackie Kay as well as poems from Helen Mort, Liz Berry and Clare Shaw.'
+This week her choices include requests from some special listeners with whom she was on tour recently, Carol Ann Duffy and Jackie Kay [both of these were sung], as well as poems from Helen Mort, Liz Berry and Clare Shaw.'

-The Cultural Front Line, BBC World Service, Saturday 23 June 2018, broadcast at different times across the world
+The Cultural Front Line, BBC World Service, Saturday 23 June 2018

 Imtiaz Dharker contributed to the BBC World Service’s The Cultural Front Line on 23 June.
 She was speaking about the 1987 film Wings of Desire directed by Wim Wenders.
 This was a film that changed her approach to art and had a big influence on her poetry and her drawings.
 The item was tagged to her new collection Luck is the Hook.